build-on-aws/bedrock-agent-txt2sql/README.md

 ![Model access](Streamlit_App/images/model_access.png)

-- Select the checkbox for the base model columns **Amazon: Titan Embeddings G1 - Text** and **Anthropic: Claude Instant**.
+- Select the checkbox for the base model column **Anthropic Claude3 Haiku**.
 This will provide you access to the required models.
 After, scroll down to the bottom right and select **Request model access**.

 - After, verify that the Access status of the Models are green with **Access granted**.